shree675/Knowvid19-India/README.md

 ## APK
 The apk is in apk-release folder in the root directory.
-Alternatively, click on [apk-release]() to jump to the apk folder.
+Alternatively, click on [apk-release](https://github.com/shree675/tirutsava21_appdev/tree/main/apk-release) to jump to the apk folder.

 ## Credits
-* API: [COVID-19 REST API for India](https://api.rootnet.in/).
+* API: [COVID-19 REST API for India](https://api.rootnet.in/) (apirootnet).
 API has been sourced from [The Ministry of Health and Family Welfare](https://www.mohfw.gov.in/) and other [unofficial sources](https://api.rootnet.in/#unofficial-sources).
 * App Icon: Raw icon has been taken from [Iconfinder](https://www.iconfinder.com/).